Michter99/data_engineering_course/Data Engineering Course/1 - Introduction to Data Engineering/Week 3/Data Architecture.md

 - **Planning for Failure**: Preparing for issues like system downtime or changes in data schema by engaging with source system owners and ensuring that systems can handle unexpected changes.
 - **Scalability**: Designing systems that can handle variations in batch sizes and changes in data volume over time.
 - **Cost Optimization (FinOps)**: Performing a cost-benefit analysis to balance system performance and business value while managing operational costs.

+## Streaming Architectures
+Streaming architectures involve processing data in real-time, with data continuously flowing from a producer to a consumer through a streaming broker.
+Unlike batch architectures that process data in chunks over fixed intervals, streaming systems make data available almost instantly after it’s generated, enabling near real-time analytics and decision-making.

+#### Key Concepts:
+- **Producer**: The data source (e.g., clicks, IoT sensor data).
+- **Consumer**: The system that processes the data (e.g., applications, data lakes, warehouses).
+- **Streaming Broker**: Coordinates the flow of data between producers and consumers.
+- **End Use**: Real-time analytics or machine learning models.

+#### Popular Architectures:
+- **Lambda Architecture**:
+    - Combines batch and streaming processes.
+    - Data is sent to both a stream processing system and a batch system.
+    - Challenges: Managing parallel systems and different code bases.
+- **Kappa Architecture**:
+    - Proposed to simplify by using a stream processing platform for all data handling.
+    - Handles both real-time and batch processing from the same stream.
+    - Focuses on event-based architecture, where data is processed immediately as it’s produced.

+#### Key Considerations for Streaming Architectures:
+- **Flexibility & Scalability**: Systems must adapt to changing data volumes.
+- **Failure Modes**: Anticipate potential points of failure in real-time data streams.
+- **Compliance**: Ensure systems adhere to laws and regulations regarding data privacy and security.

+## Architecting for Compliance
+Regulatory compliance is crucial for data engineers, as failing to meet these requirements can result in lawsuits and fines.
+Here’s how compliance fits into your role as a data engineer:
+#### Key Regulations to Know
+- **General Data Protection Regulation (GDPR)**: Enacted in the European Union in 2018, GDPR is centered on protecting individual privacy and personal data.
+It applies not only to personally identifiable information (PII) but also to any data that can collectively identify an individual.
+You must obtain consent before collecting personal data and enable timely deletion of data if requested by an individual.
+- **Health Insurance Portability and Accountability Act (HIPAA)**: In the U.S., HIPAA governs the handling of sensitive healthcare data.
+Similar laws exist globally for medical data.
+- **Sarbanes-Oxley Act (SOX)**: This U.S. law focuses on financial data reporting and record-keeping requirements.
+Other countries have similar regulations for the finance industry.
+#### Global Reach of Compliance
+- Even if your company or customers aren't based in the EU, similar privacy regulations have been adopted by various countries and U.S. states.
+- As data privacy concerns grow, expect more stringent regulations to be enacted in the future, regardless of where your organization operates.
+#### Building Compliance-Ready Systems
+- **Stay ahead of regulations**: Design systems that comply with data protection laws, even if your current jurisdiction's regulations are less strict.
+This helps future-proof your systems.
+- **Flexible and adaptable architecture**: Use loosely coupled systems to make it easier to adapt to changes in regulations.
+This enables you to update systems quickly without major overhauls when new laws are enacted.